beginner-cjh/MedVKAN/README.md

 # MedVKAN

-MedVKAN: An Efficient Feature Extraction Method Integrating Mamba and KAN for Enhanced Medical Image Segmentation
+MedVKAN: Efficient Feature Extraction with Mamba and KAN for Medical Image Segmentation

 ## Network